jdcloudcom/en/documentation/Storage-and-CDN/CDN/Operation-Guide/Log-download.md

   A list of logs displayed in daily granularity, with a single file having 1 day interval (where the log of the day is less than 1 day, select the time period from the earliest started log of the day to the latest ended log).

 - Query scope: Query by hour can only query the logs within the previous 3 days till the current time.
-For example, the current time is January 5 10:35:35, and query by hour can only query the logs from January 2 0:00 to January 5 10 o’clock (hour log can be queried after each XX:30);

-  Query by day can query the logs within the previous 30 days till the current day.
+For example, the current time is January 5 10:35:35, and query by hour can only query the logs from January 2 0:00 to January 5 10 o’clock (hour log can be queried after each XX:30); and query by day can only query logs of last 30 days.